Tatum and Brown lead Celtics to 113-101 win over Bulls

 TOTAL CONTROL

 The Celtics only trailed once in the game — 6-4 in the opening quarter — and that was just for 22 seconds.
-They opened their first double-digit lead (21-9) on Walker’s 3 pointer and shot 52.5 % in the opening quarter (21 of 40) en route to a 28-14 lead at the break.
+They opened their first double-digit lead (21-9) on Walker’s 3 and shot 52.5 % in the opening quarter (21 of 40) en route to a 28-14 lead at the break.

 UP NEXT